Showing posts with label Holy Nail. Show all posts

 The Basilica of Santa Croce in Jerusalem, a church in Rome, has a spike that is supposed to be one.

 One was pounded into a thin band and incorporated into the Iron Crown of Lombardy.
 As it turns out, the band that was supposed to be the nail is made of almost pure silver.
-Ironically, the is no iron in the "Iron Crown."
+Ironically, there is no iron in the "Iron Crown."

 The treasury of Trier Cathedral was sent one (see illustration) from Helena, to (supposedly) commemorate her birthplace.